 - Proceed with Full Scan

-In Task Mode, the top portion of the window represents a list of executing tasks, while at the bottom is a list of diagnostics and optional reports.
+After you click Full Scan, the Repair Shop enters a so-called Task Mode.
+In a Task Mode, the top portion of the window represents a list of executing tasks, while at the bottom there is a list of diagnostics and optional reports - see attached picture.
+Click Stop to interrupt the process at any time.

-This is normal.
-A single effect or combination of effects can produce multiple diagnostics, but only one will carry a repair action.
-For example, in the attached picture, the Missing Index diagnostic is not associated with a resolution, but is immediately followed by an Unindexed Data message, carrying the Rebuild index action.
+Diagnostics are displayed in the bottom screen if any issues have been detected.
+Click any diagnostic to get a detailed information in the details screen.
+It is normal for some (not all of them) diagnostics to have resolutions displayed in the Action column.
+A single effect or a combination of effects can produce multiple diagnostics, but only one will carry a repair action.
+For example, on the attached picture, the Missing Index diagnostic is not associated with any resolution, but it is immediately followed by an Unindexed Data message, carrying the Rebuild index action.

-Resolve button after carefully reviewing the suggested actions.
+Resolve after carefully reviewing the suggested actions to proceed with repairing.

-Alternatively, you can restore the database from backup, fix issues manually.
+Alternatively, you can restore the database from the backup and fix issues manually.

-For example, when the Repair Shop finds an unrecognized file in the database folders, it suggests the removal of the file.
+For example, Repair Shop suggests removing any unrecognized file in the database folders.
 If you recognize a valuable file that has been accidentally stored into the TimeBase folder, you might want to intervene manually and move it out, rather than having the tool proceed with removing the file.

 When you click